guruprasadsingirikonda/project/README.md

 cd nginx-ingress-controller

-Here we've three yaml files related to nignix-ingress and it acts as a loadbalancer(reverse proxy).
+Here we've three yamls to deploy Nginix-Ingress controller.
+We're exposing Nginix-Ingress controller by creating a service of type "loadbalancer".
-In AWS we use an Elastic Load Balancer (ELB) to expose the NGINX Ingress controller behind a Service of Type=LoadBalancer.
+In casde of AWS, it will be  an Elastic Load Balancer (ELB) to expose the NGINX Ingress controller behind a Service of Type=LoadBalancer.

 1. mandatory yaml is used get ingress-controller and deployment stuff.
 2. service yaml is used to specify the loadbalancer type and port.